Gamma-ray burst: Effects on Earth

 Earth's atmosphere is very effective at absorbing high energy electromagnetic radiation such as x-rays and gamma rays, so these types of radiation would not reach any dangerous levels at the surface during the burst event itself.
 The immediate effect on life on Earth from a GRB within a few kiloparsecs would only be a short increase in ultraviolet radiation at ground level, lasting from less than a second to tens of seconds.
 This ultraviolet radiation could potentially reach dangerous levels depending on the exact nature and distance of the burst, but it seems unlikely to be able to cause a global catastrophe for life on Earth.

 The long-term effects from a nearby burst are more dangerous.
 Gamma rays cause chemical reactions in the atmosphere involving oxygen and nitrogen molecules, creating first nitrogen oxide then nitrogen dioxide gas.
 The nitrogen oxides cause dangerous effects on three levels.
 First, they deplete ozone, with models showing a possible global reduction of 25–35%, with as much as 75% in certain locations, an effect that would last for years.
 This reduction is enough to cause a dangerously elevated UV index at the surface.
 Secondly, the nitrogen oxides cause photochemical smog, which darkens the sky and blocks out parts of the sunlight spectrum.
 This would affect photosynthesis, but models show only about a 1% reduction of the total sunlight spectrum, lasting a few years.
-However, the smog could potentially cause a cooling effect on Earth's climate, producing a "cosmic winter" (similar to an impact winter, but without an impact), but only if it occurs simultaneously with a global climate instability.
+The smog could potentially cause a cooling effect on Earth's climate, however, producing a "cosmic winter" (similar to an impact winter, but without an impact), but only if it occurs simultaneously with a global climate instability.
 Thirdly, the elevated nitrogen dioxide levels in the atmosphere would wash out and produce acid rain.
 Nitric acid is toxic to a variety of organisms, including amphibian life, but models predict that it would not reach levels that would cause a serious global effect.
 The nitrates might in fact be of benefit to some plants.

 All in all, a GRB within a few kiloparsecs, with its energy directed towards Earth, will mostly damage life by raising the UV levels during the burst itself and for a few years thereafter.
 Models show that the destructive effects of this increase can cause up to 16 times the normal levels of DNA damage.
 It has proved difficult to assess a reliable evaluation of the consequences of this on the terrestrial ecosystem, because of the uncertainty in biological field and laboratory data.